 Pack simple lunch boxes

-Here are a few lunchbox ideas for you to try.
+Here are a few lunchbox ideas for kids for you to try.

 Give the child a heads-up